RichardDooling/Entertainment_Law/First_Amendment-Violence/First_Amendment-Violence.md

 In *Ginsberg v.
 New York* (discussed below), the Supreme Court upheld a New York statute that regulated obscenity-for-minors, prohibiting the sale of *sexual* material that, while not obscene to adults, would be obscene from the perspective of a child.

-Using some of language, California passed a law banning the sale of violent video games to minors.It was immediate challenged in court by a consortium of video game and software companies, who eventually took their case all the way to the United States Supreme Court.
+Using some of language, California passed a law banning the sale of violent video games to minors.
+It was immediately challenged in court by a consortium of video game and software companies, who eventually took their case all the way to the United States Supreme Court.

 ## *Brown v.
 Entertainment Merchants*